The datepicker

 The datepicker's time input feature is only available for Event Segmentation and Funnel Analysis charts.

-To enable time granularity, click Enable Time Input from the Advanced Settings dropdown.
-Once enabled, enter the desired start or end times in hours, minutes, and seconds to accompany your selected date range.
+To enable time granularity, click +Time in the datepicker.
+After you enable it, enter the start or end times in hours, minutes, and seconds to accompany your selected date range.

 Was this page helpful?